 At your baptism, a pastor, friend, family member (a Christian whom you asked to baptize you) will ask you, “Who is your Lord and Savior (Life-Leader & Forgiver)?”
 You will say, “Jesus Christ”.
 Then you will be lowered backwards into the water until you are submersed and then pulled back out of the water.

 Plan on wearing dark shorts and a dark T-shirt and bring a towel to dry off with and toiletry items you may need after your baptism.
-You will need to be in the auditorium 30 minutes before the service to meet with a Baptism Team member to go through the morning with you, show you where you will change, etc.
+You will need to arrive 30 minutes before the service to meet with a Baptism Team member to go through the morning with you, show you where you will change, etc.

 If you are interested in going public with your faith in Christ through baptism, we would love to talk with you about that!
-Please click here for our Baptism Application and get the process started.
+You can register here and get the process started.

 I want to get baptized